andrewsgardner/vagrant-lamp-bootstrap/README.md

 Please wait until the other Vagrant process finishes modifying this machine, then try again.
 ```
-The VM can be destroyed by doing killing the vagrant process.
+The VM can be destroyed by killing a process called vagrant.

 1. SSH into the box: `vagrant ssh`
 2. Locate the process number for vagrant: `ps aux | grep vagrant`